 Information about our existing courses are available in the Sociology Graduate Course Catalog.
-Beyond the courses listed in the catalog, faculty can also offer courses on specialized topics within each major research area with the codes listed below:
+Beyond the courses listed in the catalog, faculty can also offer courses on specialized topics with the codes listed below:

 - SOCI 627 Seminar in Law, Deviance and Social Control

 - SOCI 647 Seminar in Demography and Human Ecology

 - SOCI 667 Seminar in Race and Ethnic Relations